frc-west/frc-west.github.io/courses/CSE 1110/2 - Data/3 - Input and Output.md

 An important part of computer programming is being able to interact with the user.
 This includes telling them things, and taking input from them.

+Remember that all input and output in a console is done through strings.
+Every input or output is a string value.

 In python, input and output are very easy.

 # Input